Er-Adarsh-Chauhan/spring-5-mvc-based-using-form-application/README.md

 Another feature that is not present in client side validation is when the validation process requires resources on the server, such as a list of valid values stored in a database, against which it can compare the input.

 Due to the vast number of server side languages and server side validation techniques, we will not cover details on how to implement server side validation.

+`Note : You can see, How Form validation is apply to Customer, here` https://github.com/Er-Adarsh-Chauhan/spring-5-mvc-based-using-form-application/blob/master/src/main/java/com/spring/model/Customer.java

 #### 2. Client side validation
 Client side validation can be desirable because it helps to reduce server load and provide immediate feedback to users while the fill out a form.
 There are two major ways to go about client side validation.